brkarcher/brkarcher.github.io/way/way-18.md

 Chethe burst into the tent and belted out some orders in Yaria.
 Ariké and Hester were assembling their gear in haste.
 Gena and the _duuchin_ were elsewhere.

-Ariké was gone through the tent flap by the time Hester notice med.
+Ariké was gone through the tent flap by the time Hester noticed me.
 He knelt down by me.
 "Howe, you... you're awake.
 You alright?"

 "Yeah," I said, rolling back into a seated position.
 "What's going on?"